slatedocs/slate/source/includes/sending_funds/_payments.md

     * cancelled – for payments that were cancelled.
 The following fields will have more information: cancelled_reason, cancelled_by and cancelled_time

 ## Creating Multiple Payments
-Beyonic now supports creation of multiple payments via API.
-When multiple payments are created via one API call, they are in one BatchPaymentSchedule making it easier for you to perform bulk operations such as approval.
-To create a bulk payment, you have to include an extra field recipient_data in the request payload. recipient_data is of type json list of json dictionaries each containing the following fields : first_name, last_name, phonenumber, amount and description.
-Phonenumber is a mandatory field.
-Amount can be nullable, but if missing then it must be set in the main payload.
-In this case each user will be paid the same amount in the payload.
-If provided in the recipient_data dictionaries then each user will be paid the amounts specified in the recipient_data.

 > Below is a sample request where each recipient has a unique amount value: